 Drugs, Money and Individualism in U.$.
 Prison Movement

 For this issue of Under Lock & Key we took on the task of investigating the impacts of drugs and the drug trade on the prison movement.
 We ran a survey in the Jan/Feb 2017 and March/April 2017 issues of Under Lock & Key.
-We received 62 completed surveys from our readers in U.$. prisons leading up to this issue.
+We received 62 completed surveys from our readers in U.$. prisons.
 We have incorporated the more interesting results in a series of articles in this issue.
 This article looks at the central question of the role of the drug trade inside and outside prisons and how to effectively organize among the lumpen in that context.
 In other articles we look more closely at the recent plague of K2 in U.$. prisons, and the latest rise in opioid addiction and what socialism and capitalism have to offer us as solutions.

 Bourgeois society blames the individual